waynodiablo/Oystercard/bookmark_manager/05_manipulating_table_data.md

 - [ ] Delete the link with a URL of `http://twitter.com` using a `DELETE` statement.
 - [ ] Update the `http://askjeeves.com` link to `http://destroyallsoftware.com` using an `UPDATE` statement.

+## Hints

+* Again, use the documents linked below to look up the commands you need.

 ## Resources

 * [PostgreSQL Command Line Cheat Sheet](http://blog.jasonmeridth.com/posts/postgresql-command-line-cheat-sheet/)